armory/pipelineexpressions-cheatsheet/README.md

-# Pipeline Expressions
+# Pipeline Expressions Cheatsheet
-Cheatsheet for Pipeline Expressions (aka SpEL) for Spinnaker
+Tips & Tricks and Cheatsheet for Pipeline Expressions (aka SpEL) for Spinnaker

 ## Bracket `[]` vs Dot `.` Notations
 Bracket notation ('[]'), is useful when the json key name contains spaces or periods. e.g. when parsing kubernetes annotations or labels.  `manifest["labels"]["app.kubernetes.io/name"]`